cengelhard/GalvCapstoneOne/README.md

 Ranks are divided into tiers which are color coded in most of my charts.
 The tiers included in my data set are Iron, Bronze, Silver, Gold, Platinum, and Diamond.
 There are tiers higher than Diamond, but they have very low populations and did not appear in my sample.
 Note that Platinum is represented by a greenish color to avoid confusing it with Iron and Gold.

+Each tier is divided into ranks from IV (worst) to I (best).
+And then each rank has a number of "league points" from 0 to 100, which is used to go up ranks and tiers.
+I converted Riot's rank system into a single number using the following forumula:

+'''
+tiers = ["IRON", "BRONZE", "SILVER", "GOLD", "PLATINUM", "DIAMOND", "MASTER", "GRANDMASTER", "CHALLENGER"] ranks = ["IV", "III", "II", "I"]

+#tested
+def numerical_ranking(league_entry):
+	tier = league_entry['tier']
+	rank = league_entry['rank']
+	lp = league_entry['leaguePoints']
+	return tiers.index(tier)*400 + ranks.index(rank)*100 + lp
+'''

 # Data Description

 I used the Riot games API to get most of my data.
 One exception was my initial sample of matches, which was generated through a random walk of the graph of matches and players, from the website http://canisback.com/matchId/matchlist_na1.json.
 (This data is recalculated every 2 days or so.)